OlinDSA2025/olindsa2025.github.io/assignments/assignment_01.md

 toc_sticky: true
 ---

+## A Note on Assignment Scope

+In general, you will be spending about 8 hours a week on homework for this class.
+The first assignment, is on the lighter side, but you should still be spending at least 6 hours on it.
+If you finish this assignment in less than 6 hours, please consider one of the following additional activities.
+* Do some problems from [Advent of Code](https://adventofcode.com/) in Kotlin (note: there is a link on the [useful resources](/how_to/useful_resources) page to a walkthrough of these problems).
+* Expand the scope of the "translating old code to Kotlin" part of the assignment.
+* In the "Hello Kotlin" part of the assignment, try importing a dependency and using it in your code (the [Setting up Kotlin](/how_to/setting_up_kotlin) section has some information on this).

 ## Course Entry Survey

 Please [fill this out](https://docs.google.com/forms/d/e/1FAIpQLScJegi7KGH3-TvK7R0ImdSJHRrENx9AuBfAB6pKXzm60bPncw/viewform).
 I want to get a better sense for what you are hoping to get out of this course, what your background is, and how I can make this course work well for you.